ShonHarsh/CSharp-LINQ-Tutorial/Notes/CSharp-LINQ-Tutorial-S19-PrependAndAppend.md

 ### Section 19 - Prepend & Append

 ###### Definition
-Append - Appends a value to the end of the sequence.<br />
+Append - Appends a value to the end of the sequence.
 Prepend - Adds a value to the beginning of the sequence.

 ###### Method Signature Example